-At March 31, 2021, our principal sources of liquidity consisted of cash and cash equivalents and, marketable securities of \$41,271,000 and working capital of \$52,271,000.
+At June 30, 2021, our principal sources of liquidity consisted of cash and cash equivalents and, marketable securities of \$53,775,000 and working capital of \$51,611,000.
 Based on our current cash position, we believe that we will have sufficient cash to fund our operations for the foreseeable future.
 Based on our cash position, we continually review opportunities to acquire additional intellectual property as well as evaluate other strategic opportunities.

-We currently have pending patent infringement litigations involving our Remote Power Patent and certain patents within our Cox Patent Portfolio and Mirror Worlds Patent Portfolio (see Note [I] to our consolidated financial statements included herein).
+We currently have pending patent infringement litigations involving certain patents within our Cox Patent Portfolio and Mirror Worlds Patent Portfolio (see Notes I[3] and I[4] to our unaudited condensed consolidated financial statements included herein).
 Patent litigation is inherently risky and the outcome is uncertain.

 In 2021 and future years we could be classified as a Personal Holding Company.
 If this is the case, we would be subject to a 20% tax on the amount of any PHC Income for such year that we do not distribute to our shareholders.
-If we are determined to be a Personal Holding Company in 2021 and in 2021 we have undistributed personal holding company income (which generally means taxable income subject to certain adjustments), we will issue a special dividend to our shareholders rather than incur the 20% tax (see Note B[8] to our consolidated financial statements included in this Quarterly Report).
+If we are determined to be a Personal Holding Company in 2021 and in 2021 we have undistributed personal holding company income (which generally means taxable income subject to certain adjustments), we may issue a special dividend to our shareholders rather than incur the 20% tax (see Note B[7] to our consolidated financial statements included in this Quarterly Report).

-During the period December 2018 through March 2021, we made an aggregate investment of \$6,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to fifty-one (51) patents (see Note J to our unaudited condensed consolidated financial statements included herein).
+During the period December 2018 through June 2021, we made an aggregate investment of \$6,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to fifty-four (54) patents (see Note J to our unaudited condensed consolidated financial statements included herein).
 Our investment in ILiAD involves significant risk.